adeo/lmru--tech/content/en/values/technology.md

 ### 6. Software testing is as important as software development.

-* QA specialists actively participate in designing product/feature.
+* Testing process start on designing product/feature requirements stage.
 * Every product team has at least one QA-engineer.
 * Source code is covered by tests immediately.
-Do not postpone tests into the backlog!
+Tests created while code is being crafted, and not postpone to the backlog.

 #### Practices & rituals:
 {{< glossary title="Dynamic test environments" >}}
 Software testing is conducted in dynamic test environment.
 Such environment should include all required for testing dependencies (it is recommended to mock out external services).
-Testing environment is isolated from external processed and systems to prevent them from affecting test results.
+Testing environment is isolated from external processes and systems to prevent them from affecting test results.
 Test environment is removed when testing is finished.
 {{< /glossary >}}
 {{< glossary title="Mocking" >}}
 It is important to be independent of external systems (unstable behavior, restricted or prohibited control of test data) during software testing.
 For that case use mocking of such systems.